 1.4.8.6 PLVS and Energy Neutrality

-«Customer Name» will not incur any additional charges for PLVS Energy used during a PLVS Event if Customer Name»’s scheduled amounts does not exceed the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit.
+«Customer Name» will not incur any additional charges for PLVS Energy used during a PLVS Event if Customer Name»’s scheduled amounts do not exceed the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit.

-If «Customer Name» is unable to return to energy neturality for a given month, then BPA shall charge «Customer Name» for any PLVS Energy taken during that month greater than the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit.
+If «Customer Name» is unable to return to energy neuturality for a given month, then BPA shall charge «Customer Name» for any PLVS Energy taken during that month greater than the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit.
 BPA shall calculate the rate applied to this additional energy pursuant to the PRDM and the applicable Wholesale Power Rate Schedules and GRSPs.

 1.4.8.7 Applicable Provisions During a PLVS Event